 - The population of Dominica is estimated to be around 75,000 only.

 - The official language of Dominica is English.
 French-based Creole language is the second most widely spoken language in the region, especially by the old citizens.

-- Eastern Caribbean dollar is Dominica’s official currency.
+- The Eastern Caribbean dollar is Dominica’s official currency.

 - Sabinea carinalis is honored as Dominica’s national flower.

-- Popular sports of Dominica are cricket, football, and baseball.
+- The popular sports of Dominica are cricket, football, and baseball.

 - Roseau is the capital, largest, and most developed city of Dominica.

 - A large portion of the island is secured by lush mountains and rainforests.
 The landscape is exceptionally steep and extremely rough.